ramonskie/codex/aws.md

 * In the AWS Console, go to Services > EC2.
 In the dashboard each of the **Resources** are listed.
 Find the _Running Instances_ click on it and locate the bastion.
-The _Public IP_ is an attribute in the _Decription_ tab.
+The _Public IP_ is an attribute in the _Description_ tab.

 ### Connect to Bastion